 The only thing is that the party was over so quickly.
 I didn't get to visit as much as I wanted.
-I was in the kitchen for an hour or so.
+I was stuck in the kitchen.
 Everyone got there at 6:30pm and three hours later, they were gone.
 Where did they all go?
-Where's the party 'til you drop mentality I was hoping for?
+Where's the "party 'til you drop" mentality I was hoping for?
 Are we all getting that old?
 Sigh.

 Go visit Keely at UnMom.
 The party is still going on strong and not a fuddy-duddy in the whole group.